Close-up of Eurasian eagle owl

 Diet

-Predators – primarily preys on mammals, up to the size of adult hares or young deer.
-They will also take large birds such as buzzards or herons.
+Carnivores – primarily preys on mammals, up to the size of adult hares or young deer.
+They will also eat large birds such as buzzards or herons.

 • location icon